xgfe/xCharts/readme.md

 });
   ```

-  Or your project support CMD, you can also coding like this.
+  Or your project support CMD, code like this.

   ```
 var xCharts = require('xCharts');